 Although the time needed to craft a headstone varies, there are ways you can work with your memorial provider to help expedite the process.

 - Pay in full and approve the design.
 The faster the memorial provider receives payment and approval, the sooner they can start production and schedule delivery.

 - Get the cemetery’s approval.
 You may need approval of the design of your headstone depending on your cemetery.

 - Set realistic expectations.
-Although specialists will work with you to design a memorial as unique as the life lived, custom designs take longer.
-If you need a memorial right away, consider a common design.
+Although specialists will work with you to design a memorial as unique as your lost loved one, custom designs take longer.
+If you need a memorial right away, consider a more basic design.

 - Choose a material that is in stock.
 While almost any style of granite is obtainable, some might not be readily available.
 Out-of-stock materials require the memorial provider to place an order with a supplier to have it shipped to their location.
 At Milano Monuments, our experts will give you a tour of our 50,000-square-foot facility, so you can see our current inventory.

 - Consult your memorial provider during the less-busy season.
 Like most businesses, memorial providers have an off-season.
-To accelerate the turnaround for a memorial, your best chance is during the winter, from November to February.
+To accelerate the turnaround for a headstone, get started on the design in the winter, from November to February.

-- Find a local dealer who is knowledgeable about cemetery rules.
+- Find a headstone provider near you who is knowledgeable about cemetery rules.
 Regulations vary from cemetery to cemetery.
 Consult with a memorial provider who is knowledgeable about local cemetery rules.
-They often have relationships with cemetery officials and can accelerate cemetery approvals and headstone placement.
+They often have relationships with cemetery officials and can help families as they navigate the process.

 - Ask your memorial specialist about an expedition fee.
 Some memorial providers will expedite orders for a fee.